snft-pro/S-Farm/README.md

 We hope you enjoy the game.

-1-
+1- Update `.env.example` file with your keys, then rename it to `.env`

-add `.env.example` file with your keys.
+2- Deploy your own contracts and add them to  `/constants/contracts` file.

-2=Install:
+3-Install:

 ```sh
 npm install